ungatz/ungatz.github.io/content/posts/2023-06-04-category-theory-or-how-to-live-without-elements-using-arrows-instead.md

 ## Origins {#origins}

 Mathematics is said to have its origins in “human cultural activities,” as Mac Lane put it.
-These activities lead to some ideas, like the activity of observing, which leads to a notion of the “symmetry” of objects, and this
-The general idea of “symmetry” is formalized as a symmetry group of figures or formulae (which are defined on an infinite set). becomes a transformation group).
-This
-Perspective comes from the intuitionists, who argue that mathematics is a human construct, not an objective truth, and that is to say that there would be no math without the brain.
-The _ideas_ that have their origins in the activities are said to have some intuitive content, which can then be _formalized._ By _formal,_ we mean a list of rules, axioms, or methods of proof that can be applied without attention to the “meaning” but which give results that do have the correct interpretation.
+These activities lead to some ideas, like the activity of observing, which leads to a notion of the “symmetry” of objects, and this general idea of “symmetry” is then formalized as a symmetry group of figures or formulae (which when defined on an infinite set becomes a transformation group).
+This perspective comes from the intuitionists, who argue that mathematics is a human construct, not an objective truth, and that is to say that there would be no math without the brain.
+The _ideas_ that have their origins in these activities are said to have some intuitive content, which can then be _formalized._ By _formal,_ we mean a list of rules, axioms, or methods of proof that can be applied without attention to the “meaning” but which give results that do have the correct interpretation.

 <style>.org-center { margin-left: auto; margin-right: auto; text-align: center; }</style>